 This course provides an overview of important issues, theoretical perspectives, and research regarding children's and adolescent’s reactions to mass media including developmental differences in the processing of media content and in the effects of such materials.

+5460.
+Intercultural Communication

+Three credits.
+Not open for credit to students who have passed COMM 5895 when offered as “Intercultural Communication.”

+Classic cross-cultural theories and new approaches in the study of cultures and cultural group interactions.
+Topics may include: intercultural communication history; demographic changes; ethnic identities; conflict and cooperation; violations, moral choices, professional responsibilities; acculturation, adaptation, assimilation; media use; media representation; gender and sexuality; high and low context communication; time orientation; the sojourn; and culture shock.

 5500.
 Nonverbal Communication